Delving into Latent Spectral Biasing of Video VAEs for Superior Diffusability: Related Work

 \subsection{Generation-Oriented Image Tokenizer}

 Numerous analyses and regularizers have been proposed for generation-oriented image tokenizers.
 Some works design and optimize proxy metrics linked to VAE latents, such as MAEtok~\cite{MAEtok}, which correlates ImageNet linear probing accuracy with generative quality, and REPA-E~\cite{REPA-E}, which uses diffusion backbone–DINOv2 feature similarity.
 However, the relationships between proxy metrics and VAE latents are often complex and indirect, making it difficult to identify underlying principles.
+Recent work also explores how to make reconstruction FID predictive of downstream diffusion generation FID~\cite{xu2026making}, offering an output-level, evaluation-oriented perspective on tokenizer quality rather than a direct VAE optimization objective.
 Other works visualize the latent space and offer qualitative interpretations.
 For example, VA-VAE~\cite{VA-VAE} claims latent clustering is detrimental, and DC-AE-1.5~\cite{DC-AE-1.5} emphasizes preserving object structure.
 Yet their methods only indirectly optimize the objectives motivated by these analyses, which limits the extent to which analytical improvements translate into better generation.
 There are also works that perform frequency-based analyses, such as SER~\cite{SELoss}, which suppress high-frequency components indirectly by enforcing scale equivariance, but at notable computational cost.

 Despite these diverse perspectives, most analyses are conducted in isolation.
 As a result, a principled set of generative-beneficial properties is still lacking.